Skip to main content

 What is “Science Ready Data”?

-NCEI refers to 'science ready data' as data that have been processed from engineering units to units used in scientific analyses (e.g., voltages measuring the electrical conductivity of seawater would be engineering units, but salinity calculated from the voltages would be the 'science ready data').
+NCEI refers to 'science ready data' as data that are processed from engineering units to units used in scientific analyses (e.g., voltages measuring the electrical conductivity of seawater would be engineering units, but salinity calculated from the voltages would be the 'science ready data').
 Satellite data are often referred to as 'Level 0', 'Level 1', etc., so 'Level 0' are the initial values measured by the satellite based instrument and sent to Earth, where specific algorithms are applied to transform those 'engineering units' into 'science ready data'.

 What data licenses will NCEI accept?